Weinstein's harassment charges are only the latest problem for his company

 “You hope that David Glasser and Bob Weinstein have the skills and that this company is deeper than Harvey,” said one public relations executive, who has worked with the company and asked to remain anonymous because of his relationships there.
 “This is when you will find out if the company is built on just one man.”

-The challenges became considerably steeper after The New York Times reported last Thursday that the entertainment company’s most visible figure, Harvey, had been accused over nearly three decades of sexually harassing women, both inside and outside of his company.
-At least eight of the cases ended in legal settlements with the women, according to the Times report.
+The challenges became considerably steeper after The New York Times reported last Thursday that Harvey Weinstein, the entertainment company’s most visible figure, had been accused of sexually harassing women, both inside and outside of his company, over nearly three decades.
+At least eight of the cases ended in legal settlements with the women, according to the Times.

 The report threw the company into tumult, with Weinstein first announcing he would take a leave of absence, as he alternately appeared to be fighting and contesting the allegations.
 Before the company board fired the founder on Sunday, three of its directors resigned.